 Age 70: $221.00 $171.00

 We would only recommend Guaranteed Issue life insurance as an absolute last resort!

 If you already have term life, but have been declined for new coverage, consider conversion

-Even though you can only convert from term to permanent life insurance, and permanent life insurance is more expensive than term, there are ways to lower your conversion cost.
+Even though you can only convert from term to permanent life insurance, which is more expensive than term, there are ways to lower your conversion cost.

 We have been able to help numerous people who are now a decline for new life insurance convert their term policies and get an affordable rate.

-It does not matter if we did not sell you the original term policy….as long as it’s through one of the hundreds of insurance companies that we are licensed to do business with, we could help you to get conversion quotes.
+It doesn’t matter if we didn’t sell you the original term policy.
+As long as it’s through one of the hundreds of insurance companies that we are licensed to do business with, we could help you to get conversion quotes.

-To find the absolute best life insurance rate available to you, call us at 1-800-380-3533, click here to email or click on the instant quoter to the right of this page and provide your name, phone # and email address and we will email you with information.
+To find the absolute best life insurance rate available to you, call us at 1-800-380-3533, click here to email, or click on the instant quoter to the right of this page and provide your name, phone number, and email address, and we will email you with information.

 There are always guaranteed issue products available to you.
-These are expensive for small amounts like $25,000 and they have a waiting period before full benefit would be payable for death by any disease or illness in the first 2 or sometimes 3 policy years.
+These are expensive for small amounts like $25,000, and they have a waiting period before full benefit would be payable for death by any disease or illness in the first two or sometimes three policy years.
 These should always be your absolute last resort!